OrangeReaper/homeassistant/README.md

 In the lounge there are two things I control; a *media system* and *lighting*

-The media system consists of a TV, BluRay Player, HTPC Kodi Box, AV Amplifier, PVR and Bass Amp.
+The media system consists of a TV, BluRay Player, Plex Server, Roku streaming stick, AV Amplifier, PVR and Bass Amp.
 All these devices are controlled using a [Logitech Harmony Elite](https://www.logitech.com/en-us/product/harmony-elite?crid=60) remote control.
 The devices are connected to my network so are 'detectable' using [binary_sensors](https://www.home-assistant.io/integrations/binary_sensor/).
 The Harmony Remote is [integrated into Home Assistant](https://www.home-assistant.io/integrations/harmony/).

 The Bass Amp is seperately powered (controlled by a LightwaveRF switch).

-The Kodi Box has an attached USB Drive which is also powered via a LightwaveRF switch).
+The Plex Server has an attached USB Drive which is also powered via a LightwaveRF switch) the USB is switched on before the Plex Server when this is selected on the Harmony Remote.
+The USB Drive can be manually switched on and off using Lovelace switches; it can also be manually mounted using Lovelace.

 I use a sensor located outside to measure how dark it is and flag when *its dark*.

 ### Automations
 1. When it's dark, and we are at home, the lights switch on if the TV is switched on.
 2. When we are at home, if the TV is switched on, if the outside sensor then detects that it is dark then the lights are switched on.
-3. The Bass Amp is turned on and off in sympathy with the AV Amplifier.
+3. The Bass Amp is turned on and off whenever BluRay, Plex or Roku is selected on the Harmony.
-4. The Kodi Box is switched on (using Wake on Lan) when the Harmony Remote changes it's current activity to "Kodi"
+4. The Plex Server is switched on (using Wake on Lan) when the Harmony Remote changes it's current activity to "Plex"
-5. The Kodi Box is switched off when the Harmony Remote changes it's current activity to something other than "Kodi"
+5. The Plex Server is switched off when the Harmony Remote changes it's current activity to something other than "Plex"
-6. The Kodi USB Drive is turned on and off in sympathy with the Kodi Box.
+6. The Plex Server USB Drive is turned on and off in sympathy with the Plex Server.

 ## <a name="mancave">Mancave</a>